THOMVDC/PSYPET/README.md

 		- Realignment to first frame
 		- Averaging all frames into one image
 		- Conversion to a SUV image
-	2. T1 processing
+	2. T1 preprocessing
 		- Dicom to nifti conversion
 		- Centering
-		- Segmentation/ Parcellation
+		- CAT12.6 Segmentation/ Parcellation
 	3. Coregistration of processed PET to T1 image
 	4. PVC if required
 	5. Creation of reference region in patient space